 The paper version is out of print.
 The book has been digitised and is currently being reviewed before being released in a digital format.

 Australian Society of the Lacemakers of Calais Inc.

 The journal has now ceased publication but was issued quarterly with membership.
 It was published from the Society’s inception in 1982 until the end of 2018 and contains a wealth of material about individual lacemakers, the history surrounding their occupation, their lives in Nottingham and Calais, the reasons for their emigration to start new lives in Australia, related materials and research guides.

 All of the published issues from 001 (October 1982) to 141 (November 2018) have been digitised and are available to read and download at no cost on this website.

-Hard copies of some back issues are available from the Society at modest cost.
+Hard copies of some back issues are available at modest cost.

 While not an index the Lander Directory is an excellent and searchable summary of the main stories contained within most of the issues of Tulle.